endata/gopher/README.md

 ## Thank you for using Gopher!

 We hope you enjoy using Gopher.
-Please Star it, Watch it, &amp; Share it.
+Please Star it, Watch it, &amp; Share this repo.

 Follow us on Twitter [@gopherweb](https://twitter.com/gopherweb)